SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Experimental results

 \section{Experimental results}

 This section presents the experimental evaluation of the proposed \ac{SAAIPAA}.
-Different optimization algorithms were compared.
+Different optimization strategies were compared.
 Comprehensive experiments were conducted to evaluate the attack performance of \ac{SAAIPAA} under various conditions, such as different numbers of reflectors, limited training data, and transferability to unseen models.
-Additionally, \ac{SAAIPAA} was evaluated under the assumption that the attacker has partial (as opposed to no) knowledge of the aspect angles.
+Additionally, \ac{SAAIPAA} was evaluated under the assumption that the attacker has partial knowledge of the aspect angles.